 Hybrid families is a label I made up to describe a family who is composed of both vegetarians and meat-eaters.
 I strive to create recipes that work for both vegetarians and meat-eaters in one dish.
 Build your own meals like this one is perfect for a hybrid type meal.

-My cookbook, which is scheduled to be available in December 2017, contains recipes that are either vegetarian or hybrid in nature.
+My cookbook, which is now available, contains recipes that are either vegetarian or hybrid in nature.
 I’ve been cooking this way for years for my family, basically all my life since my mother passed away when I was sixteen.

 Many people will benefit from my book even if they don’t have a vegetarian in their family because most people have a vegetarian over for dinner at some point.
 Often I hear people wondering what they can make for vegetarian dinner guests.
 My recipes give people some options for dinner to make a meal that fits all guests.